edelvalle/django-triplets/README.md

 ]
 ```

-If you want to understand where all that is coming from, how did solver arrived
+If you want to understand where all that is coming from, how did the solver
-to that conclusion use `triplets.api.explain()` and you will see each Solution
+arrived to that conclusion use `triplets.api.explain()` and you will see each
-from which triplets is derived from:
+Solution from which triplets is derived from:

 ```python
 answers = api.explain([